It appears that your cart is currently empty!

 by Vivant Skin Care

-With the official start of summer just a few weeks away (June 21 is summer solstice), it’s a good time to review a common misconception about the sun and acne.
+It’s a good time to review a common misconception about the sun and acne.
 Despite all that is known about the dangers of UV radiation, the idea that sun exposure is an effective way clear acne persists.

 It’s easy to think that solar radiation and salt water kill the bacteria that causes acne, that radiation will essentially bake acne lesions into oblivion, or that a tan can help to disguise the appearance of acne scars.
 There is circumstantial evidence to support these ideas.
 But on closer examination, you’ll find that while you may see some initial improvement, you are more likely to worsen your acne and create long-term damage to the skin.